 Because not all of us are master carpenters.

 If you’re new to the DIY space, you may be familiar with the importance of clamping.
-But did you know the right kind of clamp can make all the difference?
+But did you know the right type of clamp can make all the difference?
 As a beginning DIYer myself, I research a lot of tools and their uses.
 Having my options in one place helps me decide which tool is right for the job.
-Hence, this handy clamp guide for other beginners like myself.
+Hence, this handy clamp tool guide for other beginners like myself.
 Happy building!

 *This article contains affiliate links.
 This information was originally presented by This Old House TV.